RarelyCharlie/rarelycharlie.github.io/_draft/editor.md

 Note that some styles are not easy for other people to read, especially if they use 7 Cups on a different kind of device or if their eyesight is different from yours.
 For example, a pale color on a white background might be unreadable.

+### Hiding text

+Three methods for hiding text are provided in the Styles menu at the left of the toolbar.
+Text that is hidden by any of these methods can be seen when the post is being edited, but not when the post is being read.

+**White on White** provides a dark gray box where you can type white text.
+When you save the post, the dark gray box disappears leaving white text on the white background.
+White on white text cannot be read by humans, but white on white tags still work, so this is often used as a way to hide taglists.

+White on white text can be read by selecting it.
+This might reveal the text immediately, or if not the text can be copied and pasted somewhere else so it can be read.

+(In fact the text and the background are 99% white, not pure white, but the difference is almost impossible to see.)

+**Reveal** provides a sky blue box with a Reveal button above it.
+When you save the post, the box disappears completely and everything you typed in the box is concealed, but pressing the button reveals it.
+This could be used, for example, to reveal the answers to a quiz.

+You can change the button label from Reveal to something else.

+**Vanishing** provides a red box.
+When you save the post, the box and everything you typed in the box disappear completely.
+There is nothing to select and no sign of the text you typed.
+However, tags in the vanished text still work.
+This could be used, for example, to post a very long taglist because it doesn't create a big white space.

 ### Known issues
 Known issues in version 0.12: